 - Blood or semen

 Why are yeast infections more common during pregnancy?

-Your body is going through so many changes right now, and it is difficult for your body to keep up with the chemical changes in the vaginal environment.
-There is more sugar in the vaginal secretions on which the yeast can feed, causing an imbalance, which results in too much fungus.
+Your body is going through so many changes right now, and it is difficult for your body to keep up with the chemical changes in the vagina.
+There is more sugar in vaginal secretions on which the yeast can feed, causing an imbalance which results in too much yeast.